Garden Plants, How and where to grow them - Shrubs & Hedging

 or need lots of looking after and come the spring they're all

+6 months.
 Spring, Feb to about May is also good.
-If plants are containerised
+If plants are

-however they can be planted at any time of the year as long
+containerised however they can be planted at any time of the

-Would spraying with a bordeaux mixture cure this disease?
+leaf.
+Would spraying with a bordeaux mixture cure this

 A. It certainly sounds like a fungal disease, the rain of the past month has meant that fungi have found it easy to take hold on many plants.
 I'd get a proprietary fungicide and use that.
 You could use the Bordeaux mixture as well, but I wouldn't use it on its own.
 If the leaves fall, collect them and dispose down the tip - not on the compost heap, get them out of the garden.
 Spray the hedge as soon as you can and then repeat it 5-7 days later, you may need to do it again if the disease re-surfaces.
 Will it cure the disease?
 No guarantee, sometimes such diseases are a symptom of something else, like getting a sore throat with the flu - opportunists can make the most of a weakened condition.
 I would expect a good chance of recovery though.